- AWARD PROGRAMS /

 By the time an Effie entry has reached the winners’ circle, it has survived at least two rounds of evaluation from a rigorous jury of senior industry executives focused on identifying the industry’s most effective work.

 Judges receive cases across a range of categories.
 Judges evaluate all elements of an entry, written case and creative executions, on a stand-alone basis without comparison to other entries in the category.
-Brief discussion takes place as a part of the Effie Round One judging process.
+Brief discussion takes place as part of the Effie Round One judging process.
 However, each jury member is reviewing a unique set of cases.
-Scoring is done confidentially by each juror.
+Scoring is done confidentially by each juror and each case is reviewed by multiple jury members.

-Finalists are judged against other finalists within their category, and like Round One, all elements of each case are reviewed and scored.
+Finalists are judged against other finalists within their category, and like Round One, all elements of each case are reviewed and scored by multiple judges.
 Discussion is a part of the Final Round process.

 The Grand Effie